-- Assignment to a window before the episode:
+■ Assignment to a window before the episode:

-- Hospitalizations, all inpatient claims within them, and all claim detail lines of the inpatient claims are assigned to a window before the episode (e.g., 365 days to one day before the Episode Start Date, 90 days to one day before the Episode Start Date) if the Header From Date Of Service of the hospitalization occurs during the specified time window before the Episode Start Date. - Pharmacy claims and all their claim detail lines are assigned to a window before the episode if the Header From Date Of Service occurs during the specified time window before the Episode Start Date. - For the purpose of counting unique claims, outpatient and professional claims are assigned to the window before the episode if all their claim detail lines are assigned to the window before the episode.
-For the purpose of calculating spend, outpatient and professional claim detail lines are assigned to the window before the episode if the Detail From Date Of Service occurs during the specified time window before the Episode Start Date.
+- Hospitalizations, all inpatient claims within them, and all claim detail lines of the inpatient claims are assigned to a window before the episode (e.g., 365 days to one day before the Episode Start Date, 90 days to one day before the Episode Start Date) if the Header From Date Of Service of the hospitalization occurs during the specified time window before the Episode Start Date. - Pharmacy claims and all their claim detail lines are assigned to a window before the episode if the Header From Date Of Service occurs during the specified time window before the Episode Start Date. - Outpatient and professional claims are assigned to a window before the episode if all their claim detail lines are assigned to the window before the episode.
+Outpatient and professional claim detail lines are assigned to a window before the episode if the Detail From Date Of Service occurs during the specified time window before the Episode Start Date.

-- Assignment to the episode window:
+■ Assignment to the episode window:

-- Hospitalizations and all inpatient claims within them are assigned to the episode window if the Header From Date Of Service occurs during the episode window. - Pharmacy claims are assigned to the episode window if both the Header From Date Of Service and the Header To Date Of Service occur during the episode window. - For the purpose of counting unique claims, outpatient, professional, and long-term care claims are assigned to the episode window if at least one of their claim detail lines is assigned to the episode window.
-For the purpose of calculating spend, outpatient, professional, and long-term care claim detail lines are assigned to the episode window if both the Detail From Date Of Service and the Detail To Date Of Service occur during the episode window.
+- Hospitalizations and all inpatient claims within them are assigned to the episode window if the Header From Date Of Service occurs during the episode window. - Pharmacy claims are assigned to the episode window if both the Header From Date Of Service and the Header To Date Of Service occur during the episode window. - Outpatient, professional, and long-term care claims are assigned to the episode window if at least one of their claim detail lines is assigned to the episode window.
+Outpatient, professional, and long-term care claim detail lines are assigned to the episode window if both the Detail From Date Of Service and the Detail To Date Of Service occur during the episode window.

-- Assignment to the pre-trigger window:
+■ Assignment to the pre-trigger window:

-- Hospitalizations and all inpatient claims within them are assigned to the pre-trigger window if the hospitalization is assigned to the episode window and also has a Header From Date Of Service during the pre-trigger window. - Pharmacy claims are assigned to the pre-trigger window if they are assigned to the episode window and also have a Header From Date Of Service during the pre-trigger window. - For the purpose of counting unique claims, outpatient, professional, and long-term care claims are assigned to the pre-trigger window if at least one of their claim detail lines is assigned to the pre-trigger window.
-For the purpose of calculating spend, outpatient, professional, and long-term care claim detail lines are assigned to the pre-trigger window if they are assigned to the episode window and also have a Detail From Date Of Service during the pre-trigger window.
+- Hospitalizations and all inpatient claims within them are assigned to the pre-trigger window if the hospitalization is assigned to the episode window and also has a Header From Date Of Service during the pre-trigger window. - Pharmacy claims are assigned to the pre-trigger window if they are assigned to the episode window and also have a Header From Date Of Service during the pre-trigger window. - Outpatient, professional, and long-term care claims are assigned to the pre-trigger window if at least one of their claim detail lines is assigned to the pre-trigger window.
+Outpatient, professional, and long-term claim detail lines are assigned to the pre-trigger window if they are assigned to the episode window and also have a Detail From Date Of Service during the pre-trigger window.

-- Assignment to the trigger window:
+■ Assignment to the trigger window:

-- Hospitalizations and all inpatient claims within them are assigned to the trigger window if the Header From Date Of Service of the hospitalization occurs during the trigger window. - Pharmacy claims are assigned to the trigger window if both the Header From Date Of Service and the Header To Date Of Service occur during the trigger window.

-- For the purpose of counting unique claims, outpatient and professional, and long-term care claims are assigned to the trigger window if all their claim detail lines are assigned to the trigger window.
-For the purpose of calculating spend, outpatient, professional, and long-term care claim detail lines are assigned to the trigger window if both the Detail From Date Of Service and the Detail To Date Of Service occur during the trigger window.
+- Hospitalizations and all inpatient claims within them are assigned to the trigger window if the Header From Date Of Service of the hospitalization occurs during the trigger window. - Pharmacy claims are assigned to the trigger window if both the Header From Date Of Service and the Header To Date Of Service occur during the trigger window. - Outpatient, professional, and long-term care claims are assigned to the trigger window if all their claim detail lines are assigned to the trigger window.
+Outpatient, professional, and long-term care claim detail lines are assigned to the trigger window if both the Detail From Date Of Service and the Detail To Date Of Service occur during the trigger window.

-- Assignment to the post-trigger window:
+■ Assignment to the post-trigger window: